 But is there a way to reopen our nation safely?

-However, since only 3% of Americans have been tested so far, we really don’t know who the 17 million infected are, and the only way to find out is through a national testing.
-Finding a pandemic without testing is like fighting a boxing match with our eyes closed.
+However, since only 3% of Americans have been tested so far, we really don’t know who the 17 million infected are, and the only way to find out is through national testing.
+Finding a pandemic without testing is like fighting a boxing match with your eyes closed.

-To do that, we would need to perform 10 million tests per day, a significantly higher number than our current 200,000 a day, which is only 1/50th that target.
+To achieve this testing goal, we would need to perform 10 million tests per day, a significantly higher number than our current 200,000 a day, which is only 1/50th that target.

 But is such high-speed testing even feasible?
 Yes!
 There are cities around the world that are testing over one million people a day.
 So if a single city can do that, our country should be able to test 10 million a day.

-National testing clearly offers the safest approach to reopening our nation, so why aren’t we doing it?
+Since national testing clearly offers the safest approach to reopening our nation, why aren’t we doing it?

-Finding common ground right now will not only help us discover a solution (i.e., national testing), but will also, and even more importantly, inspire all of us to change and become more willing to work together.
+Finding common ground right now will not only help us discover a solution (i.e., national testing), but even more importantly, it will also inspire all of us to change and become more willing to work together.

 We can do it!
 We are Americans, and we thrive on innovating and overcoming obstacles!
 We can conduct the necessary testing if we set our minds to it.

 Will people choose to get tested if it is voluntary?
 Yes, as has been proven by the annual flu shot, and like the flu shot, we need to make the testing accessible and convenient.